Bchuasj/SPM_Project/README.md

 ![alt text](https://github.com/Bchuasj/SPM_Project/blob/main/Screenshots/staff%20view%20skills%20for%20technical%20lead%20workrole.png)

 ## 2a.
-Users should be able to see the courses they can take to acquire those skills
+Users should be able to see the courses they can take to acquire those skills / Read & View skills

 #### For Staff:
 1. Click on Skills tab.

 ![alt text](https://github.com/Bchuasj/SPM_Project/blob/main/Screenshots/staff%20view%20skills.jpg)

-2. Click on "View Details" of "Basic Management" Skill.
+2. Click on "View Details" of skill to see the courses that needs to be taken to acquire that skill.
+In our case, we chose to see the courses of "Basic Management" Skill.

 ![alt text](https://github.com/Bchuasj/SPM_Project/blob/main/Screenshots/staff%20view%20courses%20for%20skill.jpg)